eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

  - **EventOrigin** the pointer to the class where the _Event_ originated from, short pointer to the _Triggerable_.
  - **Events** a _Triggerable_ will signal an event via a _TriggerHandle_ to a _Notifyable_.
-     For instance one can attach the subscriber event `HAS_SAMPLES` to _WaitSet_.
+     For instance one can attach the subscriber event `HAS_DATA` to _WaitSet_.
 This will cause the subscriber to notify the WaitSet via the _TriggerHandle_ everytime when a sample was received.
  - **Notifyable** is a class which listens to events.
 A _TriggerHandle_ which corresponds to a _Trigger_ is used to notify the _Notifyable_ that an event occurred.
 The WaitSet is a _Notifyable_.